 Only 23 languages are spoken by at least 50 million people.
-What’s more, over half the planet speaks at least one of these 23 languages as their mother tongue.
+What’s more, over half the planet are native speakers of at least one of these 23 languages.

 Chinese dominates as a macrolanguage, but it’s important to note that it consists of numerous languages.
 Mandarin, Yue (including Cantonese), Min, Wu, and Hakka cover over 200 individual dialects, which vary further by geographic location.